Mineral evolution: Stage 3: Igneous processes

 Stage 3 began with a crust made of mafic (high in iron and magnesium) and ultramafic rocks such as basalt.
 These rocks were repeatedly recycled by fractional melting, fractional crystallization and separation of magmas that refuse to mix.
 An example of such a process is Bowen's reaction series.

-One of the few sources of direct information on mineralogy in this stage is mineral inclusions in zircon crystals, which date back as far as 4.4 Ga.
+One of the few sources of direct information on mineralogy in this stage is mineral inclusions in zircon crystals, which date as far back as 4.4 Ga.
 Among the minerals in the inclusions are quartz, muscovite, biotite, potassium feldspar, albite, chlorite and hornblende.

 In a volatile-poor body such as Mercury and the Moon, the above processes give rise to about 350 mineral species.
 Water and other volatiles, if present, increase the total.
 Earth was volatile-rich, with an atmosphere composed of N2, CO2 and water, and an ocean that became steadily more saline.
 Volcanism, outgassing and hydration gave rise to hydroxides, hydrates, carbonates and evaporites.
 For Earth, where this stage coincides with the Hadean Eon, the total number of widely occurring minerals is estimated to be 420, with over 100 more that were rare.
 Mars probably reached this stage of mineral evolution.